eh3rrera/minitwit/README.md

 1. Clone the repository and go to the root directory.

-2. Execute `heroku create esktwit && mvn heroku:deploy`
+2. Execute `heroku create %YOUR_APP% && mvn heroku:deploy`

-3. Open in your browser `http://esktwit.herokuapp.com/`
+3. Open in your browser `http://%YOUR_APP%.herokuapp.com/`

 4. Log in as user001 with password user001, or user002/user002, or user003/user003 until user010/user010, or sign up yourself.
 If your e-mail address has an associated Gravatar image, this will be used as your profile image.